sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 **A view-model doesn't have to represent everything on the screen.** You can use child view-models to represent smaller, potentially more encapsulated portions of the screen.
 This is especially beneficial if that bit of view (e.g. a table cell) could be re-used in your app and/or represent multiple data-model objects.

 You don't always need child view-models.
 For example, I might use a table header view to render the top section of our "tweetboat plus" app.
 It's not a reusable component, so I might just pass in the same view-model we are already using for the view controller to that custom view.
-It would use the information it needed and discard the rest.
+It would use the information it needed and ignore the rest.
 This is an especially awesome way to keep your subviews in sync, as they can all be effectively working with the same exact context of information.

 In our example app, the `tweets` array will be full of child view-models that might look like this:

 {% gist sprynmr/adfd5eb3775a225a2011 %}

 You might think that looks too much like a regular "Tweet" data-model object.
-Even when similar, the view-model lets us limit the information exposed to only what we need, and provide additional properties that might be transformed or calculated data specific for this view.
+Why the work of converting it to a view-model?
+Even when similar, the view-model lets us limit the information exposed to only what we need, provide additional properties that might be transformed, or calculate data specific for this view.

 ### Mom, where do view-models come from?